$\Delta$-PINNs: physics-informed neural networks on complex geometries: Numerical experiments

-We finalize this section by presenting a deep operator network \cite{lu2019deeponet,wang2021learning} that learns the geodesic distance between two points on a manifold.
-This type of networks learn to transform functions instead of single points.
-They are composed by a branch network that encodes the input functions and a trunk net that encodes the input position.
-The input function in our case corresponds to boundary condition of the Eikonal equation, shown in equation~\ref{eq:Eikonal} and the input coordinate corresponds to points in the manifold.
+In this Section we consider the problem of learning the geodesic distance function $d(\vec{x}_1,\vec{x}_2)$ on a surface.
+The network architecture is structurally very similar to an unstacked deep operator network (DeepONets)~\cite{lu2019deeponet,wang2021learning}, albeit here we are not learning an operator.
+DeepONets are composed by a branch network that encodes the input functions and a trunk net that encodes the input position.
+The input function in our case corresponds to boundary condition of the Eikonal equation~\eqref{eq:Eikonal} and the input coordinate corresponds to points in the manifold.
 We note two properties of the geodesic distance function $d(\cdot, \cdot)$: first, it is symmetric, $d(\vec{x}_1, \vec{x}_2) = d(\vec{x}_2, \vec{x}_1)$, since the distance from $\vec{x}_1$ to $\vec{x}_2$ is the same as the distance from $\vec{x}_2$ to $\vec{x}_1$.
 Second, the distance from a point to itself is zero, that is $d(\vec{x}, \vec{x}) = 0$ for every point in the manifold.
-As in the rest of the experiments, we will represent points in the manifold by the eigenfunctions of the Laplace-Beltrami operator $\vec{v}_i = [v_1(\vec{x}_i), v_2(\vec{x}_i),...,v_N(\vec{x}_i)]$.
-With this is mind, we propose the following deep operator network architecture $\hat{d}$ to approximate $d$:
+As in the other experiments, we represent points in the manifold by the eigenfunctions of the Laplace-Beltrami operator $\mathbf{v}_i = [v_1(\vec{x}_i), v_2(\vec{x}_i),...,v_N(\vec{x}_i)]$.
+With this is mind, we propose the following network architecture $\hat{d}$ to approximate $d$

-where $\vec{\theta}_T$ and $\vec{\theta}_B$ represent the trainable parameters of the trunk and branch networks respectively.
+where $\vec{\theta}_1$ and $\vec{\theta}_2$ represent the trainable parameters of the networks.
 This architecture automatically satisfies the symmetry and zero distance properties of the geodesic distance function.
-The network will be informed by informed by the Eikonal equation, which should be satisfied at any point of the domain.
-In this case, we use the chain rule to compute the gradient $\nabla_{\vec{x}_1} \hat{d} = \nabla_{\vec{v}_1} \hat{d} \cdot \nabla_{\vec{x}_1} \vec{v}$.
-The gradient of the eigenfuctions with respect to the input positions $\nabla_{\vec{x}_1} \vec{v}$ is computed with finite elements and gradient of the predicted distance function with respect to the input eigenfunctions $ \nabla_{\vec{v}_1} \hat{d}$ is computed with automatic differentiation.
-The loss function to train the neural network still consists of the one detailed in equation~\ref{eq:loss}, but in this case, we do not have boundary data and the partial differential equation loss takes the form:
+The network will be informed by the Eikonal equation, which should be satisfied at any point of the domain.
+In this case, we use the chain rule to compute the gradient $\nabla_{\vec{x}_1} \hat{d} = \nabla_{\mathbf{v}_1} \hat{d} \cdot \nabla_{\vec{x}_1} \mathbf{v}$, where the gradient is always the surface gradient.
+The gradient of the eigenfuctions with respect to the input positions $\nabla_{\vec{x}_1} \mathbf{v}$ is computed with finite elements and gradient of the predicted distance function with respect to the input eigenfunctions $ \nabla_{\mathbf{v}_1} \hat{d}$ is computed with automatic differentiation.
+The loss function to train the neural network still consists of the one detailed in Eq.~\eqref{eq:loss}, but in this case, we do not have boundary data and the partial differential equation loss takes the form: